Rose Cohen: The victim of Stalin’s terror

-The reaction from Great Britain
+British reaction

-Having learned of Cohen's arrest, the communist leaders of Great Britain Harry Pollitt and Willie Gallacher appealed to the Secretary General of the Executive Committee of the Communist International, Georgi Dimitrov, and his deputy Dmitry Manuilsky, and were advised "do not interfere".
-As a result, the Communist Party of Great Britain did not file a protest, and was not supportive of the protest launched in the pages of New Statesman, via a letter written by Maurice Reckitt.
+Having learned of Cohen's arrest, British communist leaders Harry Pollitt and Willie Gallacher appealed to the Secretary General of the Executive Committee of the Communist International, Georgi Dimitrov, and his deputy Dmitry Manuilsky, and were advised "do not interfere".
+As a result, the Communist Party of Great Britain did not file a protest, and was not supportive of the protest launched in the pages of the New Statesman, via a letter written by Maurice Reckitt.
 The inquiries of Beatrice Webb and Sidney Webb about Rose Cohen remained unanswered.